IB Grades Explained

 Determining the easiest and hardest IB subjects is subjective and varies from student to student.
 The most popular IB subjects worldwide in 2020 were Mathematics, English, Biology, Chemistry, and Physics.

-In terms of average scores, the IBO reports that the highest-scoring subjects in 2020 were English Literature and Mathematics, with average scores of 5.56 and 5.32, respectively.
-The lowest-scoring subjects were Mathematics Studies and Film, with average scores of 3.28 and 3.69, respectively.
+The highest-scoring subjects in 2023 were English Literature and Visual Arts, with average scores of 5.62 and 5.48, respectively.
+The lowest-scoring subjects were Mathematics: Analysis and Approaches SL and Physics SL, with average scores of 3.25 and 3.58, respectively.

 It's important to note that a subject's level of difficulty can also depend on a student's individual strengths and weaknesses.
 For example, a student who excels in Mathematics may find it easier than a student who struggles with the subject.
 Although, with the right resources and help from a good IB Maths tutor, any student can achieve a top grade.